ghiscoding/Angular-Slickgrid/.github/ISSUE_TEMPLATE/custom.md

 <!---
 Thanks for filing an issue!
 However, before you submit, please read the following:
 1. Search open/closed issues before submitting since someone might have asked the same thing before!
-2. Is it really an issue or is it a question?
-If it's a question, have you considered asking on Stack Overflow?
+2. If it's a question, have you considered asking on Stack Overflow?
 -->

-## I'm submitting a Bug report
+## General Question, Topic

 ### Your Environment
 <!--- Include as many relevant details as possible about the environment you experienced the bug in -->